Germany's Baerbock heads to Washington in first US trip | DW | 05.01.2022

 "We are now entering a decisive phase in which important talks are to take place at various levels.
 And even though the formats of the talks vary, our messages as trans-Atlantic partners to the government in Moscow are always the same ones," she said.

-Despite Baerbock's assertion of a trans-Atlantic unity of response to Russia, the pipeline Nord Stream 2, which is intended to carry Russian gas to Europe, could remain a point of contention.
+Despite Baerbock's assertion of trans-Atlantic unity in response to Russia, the pipeline Nord Stream 2, which is intended to carry Russian gas to Europe, could remain a point of contention.

 The US long opposed the project, saying it could lead to an overreliance on Russia for energy needs, though it eventually reached an agreement with Germany on how it could acceptably go ahead.